Existence of weak solutions to volume-preserving mean curvature flow with obstacles: Introduction

 Another model with a Lagrange multiplier concentrated on the transition layer was suggested in \cite{G97} (see also \cite{BB11}), which reads

 Under the assumption that \eqref{eq:VPMCF} has a classical solution, \cite{AA14} proved the convergence of solutions to \eqref{eq:golovaty} as $\varepsilon\to0$ toward the solution to \eqref{eq:VPMCF}, and \cite{KL24} recently obtained a rate of the convergence under the same assumption.
-Under a natural energy assumption, \cite{LS18} proved the convergence to a multiphase volume-preserving mean curvature flow of solutions to a multiphase mass-conserving Allen-Cahn equation.
 Without the energy assumption and the existence of classical solutions in the limit flow, \cite{T17} verified the convergence to a weak solution to \eqref{eq:VPMCF} of solutions to the model \eqref{eq:golovaty} by \cite{G97} when $d=2,3$, and then \cite{T23} generalized the conclusion for all dimensions.
 Here, the notion of weak solutions to \eqref{eq:VPMCF} is the called $L^2$-flow developed in \cite{MR08} and is similar to the Brakke's flow \cite{B78}.
 We adopt this notion in this paper and see Definition \ref{def:L2-flow}.

 Various studies on \eqref{eq:VPMCF} have been suggested.
-Paper \cite{MSS16} proved the global existence of the weak solution in the sense of distributions in $d\leq7$ using minimizing movement schemes (see also \cite{LS95}).
-The convergence of thresholding schemes to distributional BV solutions to \eqref{eq:VPMCF} was proved in \cite{LS17}.
+Under a natural assumption for approximate solutions in terms of energies, \cite{MSS16} proved the global existence of the weak solution in the sense of distributions in $d\leq7$ using minimizing movement schemes (see also \cite{LS95}).
+The convergence of thresholding schemes to distributional BV solutions to \eqref{eq:VPMCF} was proved in \cite{LS17} under a similar energy assumption.
 The weak-strong uniqueness for gradient-flow calibrations, which are also relevant that for $L^2$-flows, was proved in \cite{L24}.
 When the initial data satisfies a geometric condition called the $\rho$-reflection property, \eqref{eq:VPMCF} was studied with viscosity solutions in \cite{KK20}.
 Seeing a solution to \eqref{eq:VPMCF} as diffused interfaces in view of the Allen-Cahn equation, the exponential convergence toward single ``diffused balls" as time goes by was recently proved in \cite{BMR24}.
 See also the recent study \cite{MR24} on \eqref{eq:VPMCF} as a singular limit of the Patlak-Keller-Segel system.